 In 2007, securities class action lawsuits were commenced against us and our former Chief Executive and Chief Financial Officers, in the United States District Court of the Southern District of New York by certain individuals, on behalf of themselves and other unnamed purchasers of our stock, claiming that they were purchasers of our stock during the period January 27, 2005 through January 30, 2007.
 The plaintiffs allege violations of United States federal securities laws and seek unspecified damages.
 They allege that during the purported period we made statements concerning our actual and anticipated future financial results that failed to disclose certain purportedly material adverse information with respect to demand and inventory in our Mexico operations and our information technology and communications divisions.
 In an amended complaint, the plaintiffs added one of our directors and Onex Corporation as defendants.
 On October 14, 2010, the District Court granted the defendants' motions to dismiss the consolidated amended complaint in its entirety.
 The plaintiffs appealed to the United States Court of Appeals for the Second Circuit the dismissal of their claims against us, and our former Chief Executive and Chief Financial Officers, but not as to the other defendants.
 In a summary order dated December 29, 2011, the Court of Appeals reversed the District Court's dismissal of the consolidated amended complaint and remanded the case to the District Court for further proceedings.
 The discovery phase of the case has been completed.
 Defendants moved for summary judgment dismissing the case in its entirety, and plaintiffs moved for class certification and for partial summary judgment on certain elements of their claims.
 In an order dated February 21, 2014, the District Court denied plaintiffs' motion for class certification because they sought to include in their proposed class persons who purchased Celestica stock in Canada.
 Plaintiffs renewed their motion for class certification on April 23, 2014, removing Canadian stock purchasers from their proposed class in accordance with the District Court's February 21 order.
 Defendants opposed plaintiffs' renewed motion on May 5, 2014 on the grounds that the plaintiffs are not adequate class representatives.
 On August 20, 2014, the District Court denied our motion for summary judgment.
 The District Court also denied the majority of plaintiffs' motion for partial summary judgment, but granted plaintiffs' motion on market efficiency.
 The District Court also granted plaintiffs' renewed class certification motion and certified plaintiffs' revised class.
 A trial date has been set for April 20, 2015.
 On February 24, 2015, the parties reached an agreement in principle to settle the U.S. case.
 It is anticipated that the settlement amount will be covered by our liability insurance.
-However, as the settlement has not yet been finalized, and is in any event subject to approval by the District Court, there can be no assurance that the settlement will be entered into at all, that any actual settlement or other disposition of the lawsuit will not be in excess of amounts accrued or on terms less favorable to us than the agreement in principle, or that the actual settlement or other disposition of the lawsuit will not have a material adverse impact on our financial position or liquidity.
-If a settlement is not achieved on terms acceptable to us, we intend to continue to vigorously defend this lawsuit.
+However, as the settlement has not yet been finalized, and is in any event subject to approval by the District Court, there can be no assurance that the settlement will be entered into at all, that any actual settlement or other disposition of the lawsuit will not have a material adverse impact on our financial position or liquidity.
+If a settlement is not achieve